 EDITOR’S NOTE: Many people buy a second home in Spain with the idea of renting it out when they are not using it, but are confused by the patchwork of regional regulations governing short-term rentals to tourists.
 Rental-expert Louise Brace makes it easier to understand what is going on with this summary of the latest situation in each region.

-    It’s been three years since the Spanish government excluded holiday rentals from the LAU (Ley Arrendamientos Urbano) and delegated the task of regulating the industry to its 17 regional governments.
-Still only 11 of the 17 autonomous communities have published a decree to regulate holiday rentals.
+It’s been five years since the Spanish government excluded holiday rentals from the LAU (Ley Arrendamientos Urbano) and delegated the task of regulating the industry to its 17 regional governments.
+There are only a couple of the 17 autonomous communities that as yet haven’t regulated holiday rental accommodation.
 Find out the latest status in your region.

 Is it regulated?
 Yes under the Decreto 80/15

 Since: May 2015